alfmep/libujson/README.md

-# libujson - A JSON C++ library and utility applications for handling JSON documents.
-Including JSON pointers, JSON patches and JSON Schema validation.
+# libujson - A JSON C++ library and utility applications for handling JSON documents, JSON pointers, JSON patches, and JSON Schema validation.

 ### Table of contents
 - **[Features](#features)**